MasoniteFramework/docs/features/routing.md

 The first parameter is the URL you would like to be available in your application.
 In the above example, this will allow anybody to go to the `/welcome` URL.

+The second parameter is the [Controller](/features/controllers.md) you want to bind this route to.

 ## Available Route Methods

 You may choose to define any one of the available verbs: